phurwicz/hover/docs/pages/tutorial/t4-annotator-dataset-interaction.md

 > `Annotator` is an `explorer` which provides a map of your data colored by labels.
 >
-> :speedboat: Let's walk through its visual components and how they interact with the `SupervisableDataset`.
+> :speedboat: Let's walk through its components and how they interact with the `SupervisableDataset`.
+>
+> -   {== You will find many of these components again in other `explorer`s. ==}

 {!docs/snippets/html/thebe.html!}
 {!docs/snippets/markdown/binder-kernel.md!}
 {!docs/snippets/markdown/component-tutorial.md!}

+## **Preparation**

+{!docs/snippets/markdown/dataset-prep.md!}

 ## **Scatter Plot: Semantically Similar Points are Close Together**

 `hover` labels data points in bulk, which requires selecting groups of homogeneous data.

-Embeddings are often helpful but not perfect.
-This is why we have tooltips that show the detail of each point on mouse hover:
+The core of the annotator is a scatter plot and labeling widgets:

 <pre data-executable>
-{!docs/snippets/py/t0-0-dataset-text.txt!}

-{!docs/snippets/py/t0-1-vectorizer.txt!}

-{!docs/snippets/py/t0-2-reduction.txt!}

-{!docs/snippets/py/t4-0-annotator-figure.txt!}
+{!docs/snippets/py/tz-bokeh-notebook.txt!}

+{!docs/snippets/py/t4-0-annotator-basics.txt!}
 </pre><br>

+Embeddings are helpful but rarely perfect.
+This is why we have tooltips that show the detail of each point on mouse hover, allowing us to inspect points, discover patterns, and come up with new labels on the fly.

 ### **Show & Hide Subsets**